-- a) Graduates will able to have knowledge on the basic and applied theories. - b) Providing a broad educational and analytical knowledge necessary to make the students for appearing in competitive examinations - c) Ability to design and conduct experiments as well as to interpret the results. - d) An expert to work on Biotechnological concepts and allied fields (immuno, medical, microbial, Food, agricultural, environmental, plant and animal) with modern tools and techniques towards product and process development for academic, industrial and research application. - e) Generating the graduates with an ability to identify, formulate and solve to deliver process/product with professional, societal and ethical responsibilities. - f) Graduates will be able to visualize and work on multidisciplinary laboratory problems. - g) Graduates will be able to update the current knowledge of interdisciplinary subjects related to biotechnology
+- a) Graduates will able to have knowledge on the basic and applied theories. - b) Ability to design and conduct experiments as well as to interpret the results. - c) Graduates will be able to visualize and work on multidisciplinary laboratory problems. - d) Making the graduates to demonstrate their communication effectively and scientifically in both verbal and written form as independent researcher. - e) Providing a broad educational, and analytical knowledge necessary to make the students for appearing in competitive examinations. - f) Generating the graduates with an ability to identify, formulate and solve to deliver process/product with professional, societal and ethical responsibilities. - g) Graduates will be able to recognize need for self learning and lifelong learning.